SpotDraft Pricing 2026: Complete Cost Breakdown & Alternatives

 | Integration ecosystem | Growing | Extensive |

-Choose SpotDraft if you are a mid-market team that wants solid CLM without enterprise complexity.
-Choose Ironclad if you have 500+ employees, complex approval chains, and the budget and team to support a multi-month implementation.
+Choose SpotDraft if you are a mid-market team that wants solid CLM without enterprise complexity - and note that Vendr's observed SpotDraft contracts top out at $30,307 while Ironclad's reach $104,272.
+Choose Ironclad if you have complex approval chains and the budget and team to support a substantial configuration project.

 SpotDraft vs Bind